kign/c4wa/etc/doc/language.md

 Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to different pointer size and no alignment in WASM).

 `typedef` isn't supported.
-You must use syntax `struct NAME` when declaring variables of type `struct`.
+All structures must have a name, and the only way to declare a variable of type `struct` is to use syntax `struct NAME`.
 A `stuct` can have other `struct` as its member or itself as a pointer.
 Recursive declarations are allowed.
 There are no `union`s.

 `c4wa` supports all C operators, but assignment isn't treated as an operator, so you can't have syntax like